-Additional Notes on not guilty by reason of insanity
+Legal Definition of not guilty by reason of insanity

-A verdict of not guilty by reason of insanity usually results in the commitment of the defendant to a mental institution.
+Note: A verdict of not guilty by reason of insanity usually results in the commitment of the defendant to a mental institution.
 Such a verdict, however, may allow the defendant to be released, sometimes into the custody or care of another (as a family member).